alexis24lopez/OS-Design/README.md

       windows leave line: 16 on OS.cpp as it is and follow instructions on Run_OS_Phase2.png located on OS Info.

+Note: If you want to run OS Phase2 Custom Libraries OS it includes my own
+      String, Vector, Queue, List libraries to run my OS.
+This means I'm not using the std: string, vector, queue, list template libraries.
+      You can still uncomment my own custom libraries and use the std.
+      If using std libraries change String -> std::string, Vector -> std::vector, Queue -> std::queue, List -> std::list.

 Enjoy the show!